malraharsh/Gesture-Controlled-Driving/README.md

 # Gesture-Controlled-Driving

-Hey everyone, this is my project on Navigation by Hand Localization using CSRT.
+This is my project on Navigation by Hand Localization using CSRT.

-The awesome thing about this is that is doesn't uses any external equipment to be wear by the user.
-It works simply by tracking the movement of the object inside its bounding box.
-Some more features are yet to be added.

 Please give star to this, and share with your connections.
 To copy this repo fork it.